 Next, Try the "Paper Method" at the Bridge

 Cut a piece of regular office paper into a strip about 1/8 inch by 1 inch.
 Lift the buzzy tine up and off of the bridge rod, and slide the tip of your paper strip in between the tine and bridge rod.
 Lower the tine until it traps the paper, and then tear off the excess paper.
 This technique works very well for the lower 2/3 of the kalimba, but less well for the upper notes (with shorter tines), as it seems to compromise their sound too much.

 Try the "Torque Method"

 The backstop on the Hugh Tracey kalimba is a half round strip of wood, on which the tines rest at the head of the kalimba.
 The tines are under considerable tension here.
-They can compress part of the wood, and this can result in a tine that is tilted a bit and consequently does not rest perfectly flat on the bridge.
+They can compress part of the wood.
+If the tine is sitting partly on compressed and partly on uncompressed wood on the half round, this can result in a tine that is tilted a bit and consequently does not rest perfectly flat on the bridge.
 If the previous solutions have not done the trick, take a pliers and grasp the business end (the end you play) of the buzzy tine and torque the tine, hopefully in the opposite direction from where it currently rests (which sort of mashes some of the wood on the backstop) to try and get it closer to level.
 Pluck the tine and listen.
 If twisting the tine made the buzz worse, twist it the opposite direction, and do not be afraid to twist the tine more than once.